Brindisi: Religion

 Brindisi, along with Ostuni, is home of the Archdiocese of Brindisi-Ostuni (Archidioecesis Brundusina-Ostunensis in Latin), home of the Catholic Church suffragan of Archdiocese of Lecce and part of the ecclesiastical region of Apulia.
 The diocese was erected in the 4th century, its first bishop was St. Leucio of Alexandria.
-In the 10th century following the destruction of the city by the Saracens, the bishops established their residence in Oria.
-It was in this century that established the Diocese of Ostuni, first joined the Diocese of Conversano-Monopoli and likely heir to the ancient diocese of Egnatia.
+In the 9th century following the destruction of the city by the Saracens, the bishops established their residence in Oria.
+The bishop Theodosius was successful in recovering the relics of St Leucio at the end of the 9th and keeping them in a basilica he built on top of the martyrium of the saint.
+It was in the 10th century that established the Diocese of Ostuni, first joined the Diocese of Conversano-Monopoli and likely heir to the ancient diocese of Egnatia.

 On 30 September 1986, by decree of the Congregation for Bishops, the Archdiocese of Brindisi and Ostuni diocese were united in the Archdiocese of Brindisi-Ostuni plena.
 The new diocese was recognized civilly 20 October 1986, by decree of the Ministry of Interior.

 Brindisi contains an Eastern Orthodox Church parish, St. Nicholas of Myra Byzantine Rite.
 The rite of the Greek presence in Brindisi has long been established since the rule of the Byzantine Empire with a strong spread of the Basilian monks.

 The Jews were a small but industrious community from 53 AD until the second half of the 16th century.
 The new Albanian migration has led to the recurrence of some Islamic religious presence.

 Culture

 Traditions and folklore

 Significant in Brindisi is the cult of Tarantismo that combines pagan and Christian tradition.
 In the past it was believed that women who showed forms of hysteria were infected by the bite of a Lycosa tarantula.
 The only known remedy was to dance continuously for days, so that the poison did not cause greater effect.
 Through music and dance was created a real exorcism in musical character.
-Each time a tarantato exhibited symptoms associated with Taranto, the tambourine, fiddle, mandolin, guitar and accordion players went in the house of the tarantato and began to do to play the pinch music with frenetic rhythms.
+Each time a tarantato exhibited symptoms associated with Taranto, the tambourine, fiddle, mandolin, guitar and accordion players went in the house of the tarantato and began to play the pinch music with frenetic rhythms.
 The Brindisi pinch, as opposed to Lecce, is devoid of Christian references and a therapeutic repertoire and musical detail.